Uniqueness of the measure of maximal entropy for the squarefree flow: The Squarefree Flow

 Indeed, if we could find two distinct measures of maximal entropy for $\overline{T}|_{W}$, then these could be extended to distinct measures of maximal entropy for $\overline{T}$ on $G_{1}^{c}\times\Omega^{(2)}$.
 On the other hand, since $(W, \overline{T}|_{W})$ is Borel isomorphic to $(Y,\sigma_{Y})$, this implies the intrinsic ergodicity of the latter system.
 But $(Y,\sigma_{Y})$ is induced from $(X,\sigma)$.
 Thus, if $\nu$ is a $\sigma_{Y}$-ergodic measure of maximal entropy $\log2$ on $Y$, then by facts (1) and (3) in section \ref{sec:induced} there is a $\sigma$-ergodic measure $\mu$ on $X$ with $\nu = \mu_{Y}$, and then by Abramov's formula we have

-where the second to last equality is from eq. (\ref{eq: Y meas}), since the fact that $\mu(Y) > 0$ implies $\mu(X_{1}) = 1$ by ergodicity and lemma \ref{lem: mme support}.
-This shows that the map $\mu\mapsto\mu_{Y}$ is a bijection between $\sigma$-ergodic measures of maximal entropy on $X$ (such a measure satisfies $\mu(Y) = 6/\pi^{2} > 0$ by eq. \ref{eq: Y meas}) and $\sigma_{Y}$-ergodic measures of maximal entropy on $Y$, and in particular intrinsic ergodicity for the two systems is equivalent.
+where the second to last equality follows from (\ref{eq: Y meas}), since the fact that $\mu(Y) > 0$ implies $\mu(X_{1}) = 1$ since $\mu$ is ergodic and $Y\subset X_{1}$.
+This shows that the map $\mu\mapsto\mu_{Y}$ is a bijection between $\sigma$-ergodic measures of maximal entropy on $X$ (such a measure satisfies $\mu(Y) = 6/\pi^{2} > 0$ by (\ref{eq: Y meas}) and $\sigma_{Y}$-ergodic measures of maximal entropy on $Y$, and in particular intrinsic ergodicity for the two systems is equivalent.
 Combining this with the above observations, we see that